prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 By the way, ATX is the largest form factor, so even the smallest ATX cases are going to be somewhat large, if that makes sense.

-If you really want small, then you should check out the post I wrote about the [smallest micro ATX cases](/budget-pcs/smallest-micro-atx-cases/).
+If you really want small, then you should check out the post I wrote about the [smallest micro ATX cases](/budget-pcs/smallest-micro-atx-cases/) on the market.
 They're just as cool as the cases below, but even smaller!

 Anyway, *let's get started:*